sattyamjjain/PrimeAcrossAll/README.md

     │
     ├── scripts/               # Automation and utility scripts │   └── run_all.sh         # Script to run all implementations
+    │   └── docker_manage.sh   # Script to build, run, and manage Docker containers
+    │   └── benchmark_all.sh   # Script to build, run, and manage benchmark Docker containers
     │
-    ├── README.md              # This file
+    ├── Dockerfile             # Dockerfile for multi-language environment setup ├── README.md              # This file
     ├── LICENSE.md             # License information
     └── CONTRIBUTING.md        # Guidelines for contributing